-Wo ould the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? х 2.
+Wo uld the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact 1.
+Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? x 2.
 Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines §15064.5? x 3.
-Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? х 4.
-Disturb any human remains, including those interred outside of formal cemeteries? х
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? Х